Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: Methods

 \subsection{Experimental Setup}

-We recruited 28 candidates from top MFA programs in the United States, including from programs such as Iowa Writers Workshop, Helen Zell Writers' Program at University of Michigan, MFA Program in Creative Writing at New York University, Columbia University School of Arts, and MFA in Creative Writing at BU, paying them \$75 for writing each excerpt.
+We recruited 28 expert writers affiliated with top MFA programs in the United States, including from programs such as Iowa Writers Workshop, Helen Zell Writers' Program at University of Michigan, MFA Program in Creative Writing at New York University, Columbia University School of Arts, and MFA in Creative Writing at BU, paying them \$75 for writing each excerpt.
 These MFA candidates, along with the LLMs described earlier, emulated the style and voice of 50 award-winning authors representing diverse cultural backgrounds and distinct literary voices (full list in Table~\ref{tab:authorlist} in SI).
 The writing prompt provided to MFA candidates contained three components: (i)~20 sample excerpts spanning an author's complete body of work, (ii)~textual descriptions of the author's distinctive style and voice, and (iii)~detailed content specifications about the original author-written excerpt to be emulated.
-The selection of the 50 authors and the development of all writing prompts were completed in collaboration with five English Literature PhD students who analyzed each author's literary voice and created the verbalized style descriptions (prompt shown in Figure~\ref{fig:prompt} in SI).
+The selection of the 50 authors and the development of all writing prompts were completed in collaboration with five English Literature PhD students who analyzed each author's literary voice and created the verbalized style descriptions in addition to carefully choosing representative excerpts written by the original author (prompt shown in Figure~\ref{fig:prompt} in SI).
+For the purpose of the study, MFA-trained expert writers had no time limitation to submit these excerpts and were encouraged to take as long as required to produce their best work.